arunvemireddy/Data-Structure-Problems/Data-Structures/Graphs/doc.md

 ### Multi-Edge
 More then 1 edges between two vertices.
 Ex: There can be multiple flights from indore to mumbai.
 ### Walk
 A sequence of vertices where each adjacent pair is connected by an edge.
-Ex: <A,B,F,H,E,B,A,D>
+Ex: <A, B, F, H, E, B, A, D>
 ### Path
 A Walk where no vertices ( thus no edges ) are repeated.
-Ex: <A,B,F,H>
+Ex: <A, B, F, H>
 ### Trail
 A Walk where vertices can be repeated but edges can't be repeated.